Apothor/Codecademy/Code Challenges/00. The Classic FizzBuzz Challenge/README.md

 Turned into a code challenge, this becomes the FizzBuzz Challenge:

 > "Write a program that prints the numbers from 1 to 100.
-But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
-For numbers which are multiples of both three and five print FizzBuzz.
+But for multiples of three print `Fizz` instead of the number and for the multiples of five print `Buzz`.
+For numbers which are multiples of both three and five print `FizzBuzz`.

 Try your hand at the FizzBuzz challenge: submit your answer below!
 It’s not a true test of your abilities if you look at other people’s answers below or Google for examples - try to solve this yourself as if you were in a job interview situation.